samdenty/gqless/README.md

 ## Cache

-Apollo encourages you to manually update the cache, and makes it hard to express complex relations.
+Apollo encourages you to manually update the cache, which leads to loads of boilerplate.

 graphqless's cache is inspired by [`mobx`](https://github.com/mobxjs/mobx).
-You use normal JS methods and assignments, which automatically updates the cache for you.
+You use normal JS methods/assignments, and the cache is auto-updated.

 ```ts
 // Increment my age